xeinherjar/SICP-Answers/chapter-01/readme.md

 9223372036854776.0
 ```

-I'm not I wrote the correct answer above, but it looks like this change works
+I'm not sure the above is correct, but it looks like this change works
 better for smaller numbers than larger numbers.